 These stories are based on information gathered from health professionals and consumers.
 They may be helpful as you make important health decisions.

 "I was concerned about taking a weight-loss medicine.
-I was worried about those stimulant diet pills that people took years ago that had such a questionable reputation.
-But I've learned that some of the newer medicines are different.
-And after struggling to lose not even 5 pounds over the past 8 months, I am now ready to see if medicines can add anything to the good habits I've tried to establish.
+After struggling to lose not even 5 pounds over the past 8 months, I am now ready to see if medicines can add anything to the good habits I've tried to establish.
 I know the medicine isn't going to be a magic bullet.
-But I hope it can give me that little extra help I seem to need."
+But I hope it can give me that extra help I seem to need."

 — John, age 50

-"My sister has been taking a weight-loss medicine for about 4 months now, and she has been on a low-fat diet.
+"My sister has been taking a weight-loss medicine for about 4 months now, and she has been eating healthy.
 We have been walking together 3 times a week.
 She has lost about 10 pounds already.
 I don't think I've lost any weight yet, even though I have been watching what I eat, too.
 Maybe medicines can help me lose weight."

-"The side effects of Xenical sound pretty unpleasant to me.
-I have made a few changes in my diet, and I am walking twice a week.
-I'm going to give myself at least a year of a balanced diet and exercise before I think about taking a medicine."
+"The side effects of weight loss medicines sound pretty unpleasant to me.
+I have made a few changes in my diet, and I started walking twice a week.
+I'm going to give myself at least a year of healthy eating and exercising before I think about taking a medicine."

 Your personal feelings are just as important as the medical facts.
 Think about what matters most to you in this decision, and show how you feel about the following statements.